dasmlab/k8s-kubevirt-134-primer/setup/installer/README.md

 virtctl version --client
 ```

+The installer relaxes the kubeconfig permissions (644) so the deploying user can run these commands without switching to root.
 The expected output shows KubeVirt control plane pods in the `kubevirt` namespace and CDI pods in `cdi`:

 ![kubectl get pods -A and get nodes after install](../../docs/images/kubectl-status.png)